DavidHo666/w4156pj/README.md

 		a. have the project built and run on IntelliJ
 		b. in the Postman, send example requests to the endpoints specified in the next section

+    Test in CI:
+	    All Unit tests have been included in the Github Action and will run on every push.

 ## Guidance for checking